A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 “We shall not fear what the Deep shapes.
 The earth gives and takes as it wills.”
 Brinea Tor - First of the Wise Mothers, Deathien Grotto

 Thus the Trolls were welcomed, and Goblinkind was made whole again.
-Changed, but whole, and stronger than ever before.
+The earth had forgiven their trespasses and left them stronger than ever before.

-The Deep is generous, but it is not forgiving.
-The Druma Grotto, one of the oldest and richest, believed they had mastered the balance.
-Their caverns were vast, their Great Mushroom had spread its mycorrhizae network, the basis of all life in the depths, throughout the cavern in which they built their homes.
-The fungal networks beneath Druma’s halls produced such abundance that their luminescent algae ponds shone brighter than any other, their oxygen creating lichen thick and sweet with growth.
+The Deep can be generous if treated with respect, but it is not often forgiving of those who take it for granted.
+The Druma Grotto, one of the oldest and richest of all the Goblin Grotto's, believed they had mastered the balance.
+Their caverns were vast, their Great Mushroom had spread its mycorrhizae network, the basis of all life for the Goblin Tribes, all throughout their Grotto.
+It's growth unrestricted and unexpectedly abundant.
+The fungal networks beneath Druma’s halls produced such abundance that their luminescence shone nearly as bright as the moon in the above world.
+Algae ponds bloomed with incredible abundance, providing rich clean air, and more food than the Grotto could ever want for.

 The Goblins of Druma grew proud.
 They spent more time feasting than tending the mycorrhizal webs that sustained their plenty.
-Their negligence brought an unseen enemy, the albino locus grub, a pale pest that fed first upon their overgrown lichen, and then upon the roots of the Great Mushroom itself.
+But their negligence brought an unseen enemy, the albino locus grub.
+A pale pest that fed first upon their overgrown lichen, and then upon the roots of the Great Mushroom itself.

 To this day, the Council teaches the Lesson of Druma: